-(Spoken on May 12, 1973)
+(Spoken on May 13, 1973)

 The feelings that are usually generated in the minds of spiritual seekers, sadhakas, should act as symbols or proclamations of what is actually taking place within.
 It is something like a new sensation that creeps into our veins when we have a hearty meal, a very satisfying lunch.
 We know the difference that it makes when we have the satisfaction of having had a good meal.
 There is a slow opening up of strength, a welling up of energy from within, as it were, to such an extent that often it is possible to find out by merely looking at the face of a person whether he has had his meal or not.
 There is a difference in the expression of the face which does not come deliberately, but spontaneously.

 Meditation is like a meal that is served to the spirit, the food that is provided to the hungry soul of the human being.
 The soul is hungry.
 It is asking for its daily meal.
-We deny the food to the spirit while we give satisfaction to the body and the senses, so while the body thrives and the senses grow in an apparent joy of having fulfilled their desire, the spirit is starving.
+We deny the food of the spirit while we give satisfaction to the body and the senses, so while the body thrives and the senses grow in an apparent joy of having fulfilled their desire, the spirit inside is starving.
 It is weeping.
 When the spirit is dissatisfied, when the spirit is hungry, when the soul's asking has not been provided for, no matter how much the body has been satisfied or the senses are happy, our life becomes a misery.

 The misery of the life of a person has something to do with the condition of the spirit within.
 Now, you may have a doubt as to what this condition of the spirit means.
 Has the spirit also a condition?
-Does the spirit or the soul also pass through stages of development?
+Does the spirit, or the soul, also pass through stages of development?
 The spirit does not pass through stages.
 It has no degrees of development, but there are stages of the manifestation of the spirit through what we call the layers of the human individuality.
 There are no stages in the manifestation of the heat and the light of the sun, but there are stages of the way in which we experience the inflow of energy from the sun, on account of which we say the sun rises, now it is midday, now the sun sets, now it is midnight, and so on.
 There is no midnight or midday, no sunrise or sunset from the point of view of the sun itself, but we know the difference it makes to us when the sun rises or sets, or whether it is night or midday, and so on.

-There is a series of stages in the experiences that we have in relation to the spirit that we are fundamentally.
+There is a series of stages in the experiences that we have in relation to the spirit that we fundamentally are.
 The process of meditation is the uncovering of the mask which prevents our vision of the spirit, which beclouds our perception of that glory of the Atman that we really are; and as the clouds covering the sun become thinner and thinner, we feel the light and the heat of the sun in a greater and greater intensity.
 The thicker the clouds, the lesser is the light we have and the slower is the process of the energy impinging on our system from the sun.

 The uncovering of those conditions which we call the personality of the human being in respect of the spirit, which is the essential reality within, is the process of dhyana, or meditation.
 Even as a gradual thinning or scudding of the clouds means a gradual increase in our reception of the light and energy of the sun, the meditative process provides to us those circumstances by which the obstruction to the spiritual reality within is slowly removed by a methodical technique by which we begin to inwardly feel a newer strength.
 We begin to behold a newer light, and begin to experience all those characteristics that go to form what we call the spirit.